 In celebration of the Epiphany, a "Cavalcade of the Three Kings" takes place in downtown Florence on the afternoon of January 6.
 The event is a commemoration of an ancient celebration taking place in the city as far back as 1417 of the arrival of the three kings to the manger where Jesus was born.
 On this special occasion, a parade in beautiful Renaissance costumes starts from Palazzo Pitti and winds its way through the city...
 Read all of the details in our article »

-With a grand parade of floats through the city, including an enormous puppet dragon, the Florence carnival highlights diverse world cultures.
+With a grand parade of small floats through the city, including an enormous puppet dragon, the Florence carnival highlights diverse world cultures.

 Local tradition is represented as well with colourfully dressed characters and musicians in Renaissance costume, riders on horseback, bands and dancers.
 The entire program for each edition is designed by the local city council along with representatives of all foreign communities who live in Florence, with the goal of celebrating the city's ethnic diversity.
 Countries participating include: Brazil, Peru, Sweden, Bangladesh, Senegal, the Ivory Coast, China, Mexico, Germany, and the United States.
 The parade begins in Piazza Ognissanti and continues through the rest of the city, from Lungarno Vespucci and Lungarno Corsini, to via Tornabuoni, via Strozzi, Piazza della Repubblica, via Roma, Piazza Duomo, and via Calzaiuoli.
 It will end in Piazza della Signoria, where prizes will be awarded to the most original costumes and where the Piccolo Melograno Choir will perform.